 Facing the Truth

 It’s vital to successful recovery and your life itself to realize it’s nothing more than self-deception to believe you can ever drink in moderation.
-Just like any other disease, there is no cure for addiction.
+Just like some diseases, there is no known cure for addiction.

 The lifestyle changes required to manage the disease of alcoholism require you to abstain from alcohol.
 Period.